robotsorcerer/robotsorcerer.github.io/_posts/2019-02-15-small-or-large_science.md

 ## Introduction

-I came across a very dope article in Nature Journal of Science by Wu, Wang from UChicago earlier this evening.
+I came across a very dope article in Nature Journal of Science by Wu and Wang from UChicago earlier this evening.
 I was so enthralled by the findings that I threw the rest of my half-eaten dinner away just to digest this very interesting article.
 It compares the impact of the scientific output from large teams versus small teams over a three scores period.
 I do encourage you to read the [paper](https://www.nature.com/articles/s41586-019-0941-9) yourself but if you are too busy, here are my key takeaways from the paper.

 ## Takeaways: